content-left-bg.png

 • Click the green 'apply online' button at the bottom of that page to proceed—you may need to create an account.

-History of the Award
+History of the award

 The TJ Ryan Memorial Medal represents a long-standing tradition of recognising educational achievement in Queensland.
-The award is a memorial to Thomas Joseph Ryan, former teacher, barrister and Queensland Premier (1915–1919), and are provided to students who demonstrate a strong commitment to high academic achievement and outstanding leadership in both their school and the local community.
+The award is a memorial to Thomas Joseph Ryan, former teacher, barrister and Queensland Premier (1915–1919), and is provided to students who demonstrate a strong commitment to high academic achievement and outstanding leadership in both their school and the local community.

 From 1927 to 1970, the TJ Ryan Memorial Scholarship was awarded to the student who achieved the highest result in the state scholarship examination.
 The scholarship program ceased with the end of these public examinations.